mhertel278/stock-analysis/README.md

 ![2018original](/Resources/Not_refactored_2018.png)

-In 2017, all but one stock increased in price through the year-most very significantly, while in 2018 all but two dropped in price.
-This general downward trend indicates overall volatility in the market, not a drop in quality of DQ specifically.
+In 2017, all but one stock increased in price through the year--most very significantly, while in 2018 all but two dropped in price.
+This general downward trend indicates overall volatility in the market, not necessarily a drop in quality of DQ specifically.
 For some savvy traders who can monitor trends closely, DQ may still have potential.
 However for the average person like Steve's parents, choosing the least volatile stocks with steady growth is a more secure option.
 Therefore, Steve's parent should look to invest in ENPH and RUN, as they were the only stocks to grow in price both years.
 They may also want to include a stock like AY in their portfolio.
-It had was among the smallest growing stocks in 2017, and while it did decrease price in 2018, its drop was among the smallest.
-So while the opportunity for large gains are not there, the steadiness of the stock performance makes it a safer option than others.
+It was among the smallest growing stocks in 2017, and while it did decrease price in 2018, its drop was also among the smallest.
+So while this stock does not present opportunity for large gains, the steadiness of the stock performance makes it a safer option than others.

-### Methods of Scripting and Inproving Script performance Through Refactoring
+### Methods of Scripting and Improving Script Performance Through Refactoring

 In order to analyze and summarize the large data tables for each year, the initial VBA script created an array conaining each of the twelve stock tickers, then looped over that array to analyze the full data set for each ticker one by one.

 ![OriginalOuter](/Resources/Original_outer_loop.png)

-I then used a nested loop with that first loop.
+I then used the loop below nested within that first loop.

 ![OriginalNested](/Resources/Original_nested_loop.png)